dipshanadh/30-days-of-clg-askmitra/src/pages/blogs/day3-equality-in-js.md

 ---
 layout: ../../components/Layout.astro
 title: Day 3 - Equality in JavaScript
-description: This is the third day of 30 Days of CLG Askmitra.Yesterday, I learned about type coercion and abstract operations.
+description: This is the third day of 30 Days of CLG Askmitra.
+Yesterday, I learned about type coercion and abstract operations.
 Today, I wil be learning about Equality in JavaScript and dig into how Double Equals works internally and also see some examples.
 ---

 # Day 3 - Equality in JavaScript

-This is the third day of 30 Days of CLG Askmitra.Yesterday, I learned about type coercion and abstract operations.
+This is the third day of 30 Days of CLG Askmitra.
+Yesterday, I learned about type coercion and abstract operations.
 Today, I wil be learning about Equality in JavaScript and dig into how Double Equals works internally and also see some examples.

 ## Double & triple equals